[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 Nyudozaki Konbuura.
 The flat island floating in the sea is Mizushima ©Oganavi

-our first destination Hatazaki (Nyudozaki, Kitaura, Oga City), just after June 20th.
-Nyudozaki was apparently a poor place where rice could not be grown and where there was a village of fishermen's houses built on top of towering rocks, and the scenery was completely different from the current top tourist destination on the Oga Peninsula.
+our first destination,Hatazaki(Nyudozaki/Nyudozaki, Kitaura, Oga City), a little after June 20th.
+Nyudozaki was apparently a poor place where "fishermen's houses were built on top of towering rocks, and rice could not be grown," and the scenery that unfolded before us was completely different from what it is today, the top tourist spot on the Oga Peninsula.

 On June 23rd, we went to Mizushima, which floats off the coast of Nyudozaki, and took a walk.
 The island has flat rocks just above the water's surface, and it seems that at the time, when the wind blew, it would have been hidden underwater.
 From the boat on the way back to Mizushima, we could see the steep rocks of Nyudozaki, including the Shishiotoshi (Deer Dropping) rock formation